-- Where needed for carrying out their tasks, Digital Services Coordinators shall have at least the following powers of investigation, in respect of conduct by providers of intermediary services under the jurisdiction of their Member State: - (a) the power to require those providers, as well as any other persons acting for purposes related to their trade, business, craft or profession that may reasonably be aware of information relating to a suspected infringement of this Regulation, including, organisations performing the audits referred to in Articles 28 and 50(3), to provide such information within a reasonable time period; - (b) the power to carry out, or request a judicial authority to order, on-site inspections of any premises that those providers or those persons use for purposes related to their trade, business, craft or profession, or to request other public authorities to do so, in order to examine, seize, take or obtain copies of information relating to a suspected infringement in any form, irrespective of the storage medium; - (c) the power to ask any member of staff or representative of those providers or those persons to give explanations in respect of any information relating to a suspected infringement and to record the answers.
+- Where needed for carrying out their tasksunder this Regulation, Digital Services Coordinators shall have at least the following powers of investigationin accordance with the procedures laid down in national law, in respect of conduct by providers of intermediary services under the jurisdiction of their Member State: - (a) the power to require those providers, as well as any other persons acting for purposes related to their trade, business, craft or profession that may reasonably be aware of information relating to a suspected infringement of this Regulation, including, organisations performing the audits referred to in Articles 28 and 50(3), to provide such information within a reasonable time period; - (b) the power to carry out, or request a judicial authority in their Member State to order, on-site inspections of any premises that those providers or those persons use for purposes related to their trade, business, craft or profession, or to request other public authorities to do so, in order to examine, seize, take or obtain copies of information relating to a suspected infringement in any form, irrespective of the storage medium; - (c) the power to ask any member of staff or representative of those providers or those persons to give explanations in respect of any information relating to a suspected infringement and to record the answers.

-- 2. Where needed for carrying out their tasks, Digital Services Coordinators shall have at least the following enforcement powers, in respect of providers of intermediary services under the jurisdiction of their Member State: - (a) the power to accept the commitments offered by those providers in relation to their compliance with this Regulation and to make those commitments binding; - (b) the power to order the cessation of infringements and, where appropriate, to impose remedies proportionate to the infringement and necessary to bring the infringement effectively to an end; - (c) the power to impose fines, or request a judicial authority to do so, in accordance with Article 42 for failure to comply with this Regulation, including with any of the investigatory orders issued pursuant to paragraph 1; - (d) the power to impose a periodic penalty payment, or request a judicial authority to do so, in accordance with Article 42 to ensure that an infringement is terminated in compliance with an order issued pursuant to point (b) of this paragraph or for failure to comply with any of the investigatory orders issued pursuant to paragraph 1; - (e) the power to adopt interim measures to avoid the risk of serious harm.
+- Where needed for carrying out their tasks under this Regulation, Digital Services Coordinators shall have at least the following enforcement powers in accordance with the procedures laid down in national law, in respect of providers of intermediary services under the jurisdiction of their Member State: - (a) the power to accept the commitments offered by those providers in relation to their compliance with this Regulation and to make those commitments binding; - (b) the power to order the cessation of infringements and, where appropriate, to impose remedies proportionate to the infringement and necessary to bring the infringement effectively to an end; - (c) the power to impose fines, or request a judicial authority in their Member State to do so, in accordance with Article 42 for failure to comply with this Regulation, including with any of the investigatory orders issued pursuant to paragraph 1; - (d) the power to impose a periodic penalty payment, or request a judicial authority in their Member State to do so, in accordance with Article 42 to ensure that an infringement is terminated in compliance with an order issued pursuant to point (b) of this paragraph or for failure to comply with any of the investigatory orders issued pursuant to paragraph 1; - (e) the power to adopt interim measures to avoid the risk of serious harm.